keithasaurus/koda-validate/README.md

 ## Validation Errors

 As mentioned above, errors are returned as data as part of normal control flow.
-All built-in validators in Koda Validate are JSON/YAML serializable.
+All errors from built-in validators in Koda Validate are JSON/YAML serializable.
 (However, should you build your own custom validators, that constraint is not enforced.)
 Here are a few examples of the kinds of errors you can expect to see.

 ```python
 from dataclasses import dataclass